NXT TakeOver: Vengeance Day: Aftermath

-Kyle O'Reilly opened the February 17 episode of NXT, demanding an explanation from Adam Cole.
+Kyle O'Reilly opened the following episode of NXT, demanding an explanation from Adam Cole.
 Roderick Strong emerged, trying to play peacemaker, which O'Reilly didn't accept.
 Finn Bálor also appeared in this segment, blaming O'Reilly for Cole's attack on him.
 The three were forced into partnership in the night's main event against Pete Dunne, Danny Burch, and Oney Lorcan, a match they lost after further sneak attacks by Cole.
 The following week, Cole appeared to express remorse for his actions and a desire to reconcile with Strong, only to low blow him and rip Strong's Undisputed Era dog tags from his neck, cementing his heel turn and split from what remained of the group.
 For his match with Bálor on March 3, Strong made his ring entrance to different music and without any Undisputed Era logos or colors on his gear.
 For his own match with the NXT Champion the following week, Cole did enter to the familiar Undisputed Era theme and with Undisputed Era-tinged wrestling gear, having claimed that the group would only die when he said so and that by attacking O'Reilly and Strong he had merely cut dead weight.
 At the conclusion of the match, O'Reilly appeared and ripped Cole's Undisputed Era armband off.
-On March 24, in the contract signing for their unsanctioned match at TakeOver: Stand & Deliver, both men spoke of the group in the past tense, suggesting it had finally become defunct.
+On March 24, during the contract signing for their unsanctioned match at TakeOver: Stand & Deliver, both men spoke of the group in the past tense, suggesting it had finally become defunct.

 MSK and the team of Dakota Kai and Raquel González were presented with the trophy for winning their respective Dusty Rhodes Tag Team Classic tournaments later on February 17.
 It was originally announced that their respective tag team championship opportunities would both occur on March 3, though Wes Lee was later discovered to have sustained a legitimate broken hand at TakeOver, thus delaying MSK's title shot.
 WWE Women's Tag Team Champions (and NXT alumnae) Nia Jax and Shayna Baszler made an appearance in the segment, trading promos with their upcoming opponents.
 When the March 3 match ended in a controversial finish favoring Jax and Baszler, the NXT Women's Tag Team Championship was commissioned the week after, being first awarded to Kai and González by virtue of their Dusty Cup championship.
-However, afterwards, they were confronted by the runner-ups, Shotzi Blackheart and Ember Moon, setting up a match between the two teams for the titles later that night, where Moon and Blackheart were victorious, ending Kai and González's reign at 56 minutes, the shortest reign in the title's history.
+However, afterwards, they were confronted by the runner-ups, Shotzi Blackheart and Ember Moon, setting up a title match between the two teams later that night, where Moon and Blackheart were victorious, ending Kai and González's reign at 56 minutes, the shortest reign in the title's history.
+MSK's title shot would later be rescheduled for Night 1 of TakeOver: Stand & Deliver.